kazunori279/my-sessions-and-bio/TPU.md

 ## Blog post

-This session is based on the content of blog post: [An in-depth look at Google’s first Tensor Processing Unit (TPU)](https://cloud.google.com/blog/big-data/2017/05/an-in-depth-look-at-googles-first-tensor-processing-unit-tpu)
+This session is based on the content of blog post: [What makes TPUs fine-tuned for deep learning?](https://cloud.google.com/blog/products/ai-machine-learning/what-makes-tpus-fine-tuned-for-deep-learning) and [An in-depth look at Google’s first Tensor Processing Unit (TPU)](https://cloud.google.com/blog/big-data/2017/05/an-in-depth-look-at-googles-first-tensor-processing-unit-tpu)

 ## Target audience